b3nkang/Cf/README.md

 # Cf (C-french) Compiler

-This is Cf, an in-progress compiler that forms a minimal programming language meant to be written in French and, currently, with C-like syntax.
-In the future, the intention is to integrate nicer Python-like syntax.
+This is Cf, an in-progress compiler that forms a minimal programming language meant to be written in French and with C-like syntax.
+In the future, the intention is to integrate some nicer, Python-like features.
 The compiler generates x86_64 assembly code for macOS.

 ## Language Features